EminMOS/Stock_Price_Prediction/README.md

 Components

-Data Retrieval
+Data Retrieval:
 Connection to the Alpha Vantage API to query stock prices (including symbol search)

-Data Processing
+Data Processing:
 Methods to calculate key metrics (e.g., moving average, volatility, drawdown)

-Forecast Module
+Forecast Module:
 A simple model (e.g., linear regression) to predict future prices

-Visualization
+Visualization:
 Charts (using JFreeChart or JavaFX) to display price history and forecasts

-User Interface (GUI)
+User Interface (GUI):
-Option to enter a company name or a ticker symbol Interactive display of the results (historical data, statistical analysis, forecasts)
+Option to enter a company name or a ticker symbol.
+Interactive display of the results (historical data, statistical analysis, forecasts)